Emtricitabine and tenofovir (Oral)

 Proper Use of emtricitabine and tenofovir

 Take emtricitabine and tenofovir exactly as directed by your doctor.
-Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.

 Keep using emtricitabine and tenofovir for the full time of treatment, even if you or your child begin to feel better.
 It is also important that you continue taking all of the medicines that your doctor has given you for HIV infection.

 Emtricitabine and tenofovir can be taken with or without food.
 Swallow the tablet whole.
 Do not crush, break, or chew it.

 Do not change the dose or stop using emtricitabine and tenofovir without checking first with your doctor.
 When your supply of emtricitabine and tenofovir is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of emtricitabine and tenofovir.